A Census of Double-Peaked Lyman-alpha Emitters in MAGPI: Classification, Global Characteristics, and Spatially Resolved Properties: Discussions

-{\texttt{zELDA} performs forward modeling that accounts for the instrument’s resolution and pixelisation, and employs a Markov Chain Monte Carlo (MCMC) approach to fit the observed line profiles.
+{\texttt{zELDA} performs forward modeling that accounts for the instrument’s resolution and pixelisation, and employs an MCMC approach to fit the observed line profiles.
 The S/N of the spectrum is also incorporated.
 To estimate uncertainties, the shell parameters and redshift are derived from the observed spectrum after applying noise perturbations 1000 times.
 The best-fit models effectively reproduce key features of global double-peaked \lya\ profiles.
 The best-fit \hi\ column densities range from log$(N_{\mathrm{HI}}) = 18.36 - 21.12 \, \mathrm{cm}^{-2}$, which is consistent with the typical range observed in previous LAE studies.